Yo ho ho, a writer’s life for me

 If you’re a writer…

 - You write whenever you can squeeze it in.
 You write in the morning, in the evening, and at lunch.
 Your keyboard has bits of caked mustard and tortilla chips fused into the plastic.
-Unlike Kazuo Ishiguro, lettuce, whole wheat crumbs, and yogurt are your “remains of the day.”
+Unlike Kazuo Ishiguro, peanut butter, crumbs, and sticky keys are your “remains of the day.”